mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 	transform f : Source!Flowchart
 	to div : Target!DIV {

+	//The "::=" operator is the same as equivalent() method.
-	//This equivalent() method returns a flattened list of all the transitions in the flowchart. div.children ::= f.transitions; //The "::=" operator is the same as equivalent() method.
+	//This equivalent() method returns a flattened list of all the transitions. div.children ::= f.transitions;

 	// The preceeding line is the same as:
 	//   div.children.addAll(f.transitions.equivalent());